-Estate settlement is an important and sometimes stressful job.
+Settling an estate is an important and sometimes stressful job.
 As an executor you have been entrusted to carry out the wishes of the deceased as quickly and exactly as possible.
-You can count on us to act quickly and with as much compassion to the feelings of everyone in bereavement.
+You can count on us to act quickly and with as much sympathy to the feelings of everyone left behind.

-Part of Willamette Valley Appraisal Professionals's mission statement is to supply top-notch, ethical appraisals that attorneys can rely on.
-There are specific needs for everyone; we understand these requirements and are familiar to dealing with all parties involved.
-Among our staff, we are accustomed to dealing with the courts in providing appraisals that exceed their demands.
+Part of Willamette Valley Appraisal Professionals's drive is to offer top-notch, ethical appraisals that attorneys can rely on.
+Usually, everyone involved will have different ideas of how the appraisal process should work; however, our knowledge of the estate process definitely satisfy all parties involved.
+Among our staff, we are accustomed to dealing with law offices in writing reports that surpass their necessities.

-Contact us today to discuss your personal estate appraisal demands and how we can put our business acumen to work for you.
+Contact us as soon as possible to discuss your personal estate appraisal essentials and how we can put our knowledge to work for you.

-Settling an estate usually requires an appraisal to determine fair market value for the property involved.
-It's understandable that ordering an appraisal is the farthest thought from your mind.
-Because of this, now and then there will be times that the effective date of an appraisal differs from the date of your loss.
-Our staff is comfortable with the systems and requirements necessary to perform a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
-The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our staff to confidentiality, guaranteeing the highest degree of discretion for you and your family.
+Generally, settling an estate requires an detailed appraisal report to establish fair market value for the home to the satisfaction of the parties involved.
+It's understandable that ordering getting an appraisal is the farthest thought from your mind.
+Because of this, often there will be times that the date of an appraisal report deviates from the time of death.
+Willamette Valley Appraisal Professionals assures that our staff are accustomed to the procedures and requirements requested by the IRS and OR revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date of death.
+The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our company to confidentiality, providing the highest degree of privacy for you and your loved ones.

-One of the most essential requirements in an appraisal report is an appraiser-supported opinion of value in an exhaustive reason as to how the appraiser came to his conclusion.
-Such a report will certainly demonstrate to the OR agencies that the numbers used are accurate and substantiated.
+One of the most significant requirements in a report is an appraiser-supported opinion of value in an exhaustive reason as to how the appraiser came to his conclusion.
+This sort of report will clearly substantiate your claim that the numbers within within the report are well-founded and accurate.

-Having a professional appraisal report from Willamette Valley Appraisal Professionals gives the executor undeniable facts and figures to work with in exceeding IRS and OR state agency requirements.
-It assures peace of mind to everyone concerned because we will always be there to stand behind the report if it is ever challenged.
+Having a professional appraisal report from Willamette Valley Appraisal Professionals gives the executor undeniable facts and figures to work with in meeting IRS and OR state agency requirements.
+It assures peace of mind to everyone concerned because we are there to stand behind the appraisal report if it is ever refuted.